-10.11.5 Required Hours and Days of Operation for JJAEPs
+10.11.4 Required Hours and Days of Operation for JJAEPs

-A JJAEP must operate at least 7 hours per day, with at least 5.5 hours consisting of required secondary curriculum, and at least 180 days per year unless the JJAEP has applied to the TJPC for a waiver of the 180-day requirement.
+A JJAEP must operate at least 7 hours per day and at least 180 days per year unless the JJAEP has applied to the TJPC for a waiver of the 180-day requirement.
 Any waiver granted under this provision may not exceed the highest number of instructional days waived by the commissioner during the same school year for a regular school district program.
-173 provided instructional days commensurate with those provided to students without disabilities in accordance with 19 TAC §89.1075(d).